 I’m delighted to be involved with this special project -– interconnected yet standalone contemporary westerns with a bit of intrigue by 10 top contemporary western romance writers.
-The other authors include my The Inheritance Collection partners Lisa Mondello and Margaret Daley, plus Debra Clopton, Cathy McDavid, Barbara McMahon, Stephanie Rowe, Marin Thomas and Lenora Worth.
-All the books released in June 2017 and are available at most major ebook stores.
+The other authors include my The Inheritance Collection partners Lisa Mondello and Margaret Daley, plus Marin Thomas and Lenora Worth.
+The books released in 2017 and many are available at most major ebook stores.

 In Ride the River, our heroine Reggie, longing to be an investigator, spots a pattern in far-flung bank robberies and goes undercover at three rodeos to find out more.
 The first day of the first rodeo, she runs into – literally – her childhood sweetheart, Chapin.
 And has the horrifying realization that W.C.
 Johnson, one of three prime suspects who fit the robbery pattern, is her Chapin — William Chapin Johnson.